Karemhl/basis4crystal/README.md

   file with any kind of extension.
 * The program will read the input file and translate the basis set information into a Crystal basis set format.
-The result will be shown on screen and will be saved in a file with the name of the input file with extension: .dat
+The result will be shown on screen; using the flag -s the information will be saved in a file with _basis_crystal.dat append to the file name.
 * The occupation numbers (the fourth column in the second line for the Crystal basis format) which is set to 0.0, should be written by hand.